 24 August 2012 23:59 [Source: ICIS news]

-While there have been signs of good demand over several weeks, the European debt crisis is holding back market aspirations of the situation improving over the course of the next few months.
+While there have been signs of good demand from the PET sector over several weeks, the European debt crisis is holding back market aspirations of the situation improving over the course of the next few months.

 ($1 = €0.80)

 Please visit the complete ICIS Plants and Projects database

 For the latest chemical news, data and analysis that directly impacts your business sign up for a free trial to ICIS news - the breaking online news service for the global chemical industry.

 Get the facts and analysis behind the headlines from our market leading weekly magazine: sign up to a free trial to ICIS Chemical Business.